AlekEagle/cumulonimbus-docs/src/api/admin/account.md

 ## PATCH /user/:id/ban

-Toggle the ban status of a user.
+Toggle the ban status of a specific user.

 :::details Parameters